Orange County Domestic Violence Expungement Attorney

 Can a Felony Domestic Violence Conviction Be Expunged?

 In some cases, a felony domestic violence conviction can be expunged.
-The same law concerning a misdemeanor expungement applies.
+The same law applies to a misdemeanor expungement.
 Like a misdemeanor case, the person seeking expungement of a felony must have fulfilled the terms of their probation, cannot have any pending charges, and not be on probation for another offense.

 However, the following additional considerations apply to felonies:

-If they were not ordered to mandatory supervision, they cannot petition for expungement until 2 years after completing their sentence.
+- If they were not ordered to mandatory supervision, they cannot petition for expungement until 2 years after their sentence.

 What Domestic Violence Convictions Cannot Be Expunged?